y-kent/DEMO/README.md

 - After logging in, you'll land on the **Emotion Screen**.
 - **Choose your primary emotion** from the options displayed (e.g., Happy, Sad, Angry, Anxious).
 - **Choose your secondary emotion** to get more specific (e.g., if primary is Sad → secondary could be Lonely, Hopeless, Disappointed).
-- **Choose an activity** from the recommended list — DEMO tailors this list based on your emotion combination.
+- **Choose an activity** from the recommended list, DEMO tailors this list based on your emotion combination.
 - Click **Proceed** to move to your dashboard.

 > 💡 If you've already logged your emotion today, DEMO will show your previous selection and let you continue where you left off.